Missions - Full Report

 The high prevalence of faithful, rapidly multiplying Christian church-planting movements (CPM) in recent decades suggests that more growth is possible; givers and talented organizers can help catalyze movements among unreached people groups in ways that plausibly create 10–100x more disciples than similar-cost programs in better-reached areas in North America.

-It should be noted that following best practices doesn't guarantee that a CPM will happen, nor, on the other hand, will it do to say that a CPM is all God's doing and that planning and strategizing are pointless.
+Following best practices doesn't guarantee that a CPM will happen, but on the other hand, it won’t do to say that a CPM is all God's doing and that planning and strategizing are pointless.
 An analogy often used is to a sailboat, with the Holy Spirit as the wind and best practices as the sails: The wind is what moves the boat, but in order to move far, you need your sails up.

 It would be helpful to broadly categorize approaches to indigenous church planting into a couple of models.
-Of course, not all church-planting efforts can be neatly placed into one of these categories, but these give a general idea of the different philosophies:
+Of course, church-planting efforts can’t always be neatly placed into one of these categories, but these give a general idea of the different philosophies:

-This places more of an emphasis on the importance of preaching and trained professional leadership.
+This places more of an emphasis on trained professional leadership.
 This model doesn't always strongly emphasize the rapid multiplication of disciples or use terms like movement and CPM.
-It follows the biblical example of the preaching-oriented ministry of Paul.
-Proponents of a proclamation model argue that it will lead to greater long-term health of churches and theological soundness.
+The biblical example that it often aims to follow is the preaching-oriented ministry of Paul.
+Proponents of this model argue that it will lead (in their opinion) to greater long-term health of churches and theological soundness.

 The movement-oriented model:

 This places more of an emphasis on lay leadership, as well as on faithful obedience as more fundamental to discipleship than theological education.
 This model strongly emphasizes rapid multiplication and intentionally aims at catalyzing CPMs.
-It follows the biblical example of Jesus's more Socratic method of teaching, as well as the outreach in Luke 10 in which the disciples looked for a "person of peace".
+The biblical example that it aims to follow is Jesus's more Socratic method of teaching, as well as the outreach in Luke 10 in which the disciples looked for a "person of peace".
 Proponents of this model point to the massive growth that has resulted in a number of places where this model was followed.

 The most common movement-oriented methodologies are